gyorgynorbert/gyorgynorbert/README.md

 ## Hello
-Currently ~~studying~~ struggling at Eötvös Loránd University - Faculty of Informatics, Budapest
+Currently studying at Eötvös Loránd University - Faculty of Informatics, Budapest

 <!--
 **gyorgynorbert/gyorgynorbert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.